-The programme prepares our students for the next stage with understanding and knowledge of the world of work and options available to them for their future.
-These outcomes of this are demonstrated and measured in a number of ways.
+The programme prepares our students for the next stage of their future by developing understanding and knowledge of the world of work and options available to them for their future.
+These outcomes are demonstrated and measured in a number of ways.

-Obviously the main one been our outcomes for year 11, who go on from us to a range of destinations which are suitable, well matched and aspiring for each student, showing very few NEETS.
+The most measurable outcome is year 11 NEETs.
+Our curriculum programmes ensures that our students go from us to a range of destinations which are suitable, well matched and aspiring for each student, resulting in very few NEETS.

 We comply with the Baker Clause by adhering to a provider access policy, which is in our web-site.
 We welcome a range of providers regularly to speak to our students of all year.

 We aim to ensure students are ready and confident for the next stage of education, employment or training.
 We provide information, education, advice and guidance (CIEAG) to increase the opportunity for our students to make well-informed, aspirational and positive choices about their future.
 The intention is that students will understand what they need to do to succeed in the careers they aspire, through appropriate advice.
 Students will explore aspects of further education, apprenticeships and the changing world of work, whilst considering local and national Labour Market Information.
-This information will come through a series of assemblies, form time activities, visits, external visitors, drop down days and a guided package through a career platform XELLO.
+This information will come through a series of assemblies, form time activities, visits, external visitors and drop down days.

 - A stable careers programme